Exhibition: Now's Your Chance 2025

 Blow-ins were designed to interrupt the readers’ automatic flow while gazing at the magazines’ spreads.
 One-time offers for subscriptions, coupons with expiration dates, and incessant free promotional offers.
 These are quick and disruptive pieces of cardstock, processed during the fractional second of turning the page.
 Act fast!
 Or don’t.

 Baum’s practice is one of acting in the now and refining later.
 She is constantly searching for wide-ranging printed matter, which she tactfully mines to generate new compositions and structural positions.
 Magnifications, crops, and folds function as techniques of creative revival.
 Poetry lives in these chance encounters with the overlooked details of materials already in existence and in waiting.
-Another blow-in, captured close-up and expanded, features a pattern of black and white rectangles narrowing in on each other, as if headed into a harsh corner or a traffic jam.
+Another blow-in, shot close-up and expanded, features a pattern of black and white rectangles narrowing in on each other, as if headed into a harsh corner or a traffic jam.
 Running underneath this maze of forms are the words TEAR OFF HERE.

 —Michael Moore